Lotta Engberg: Lotta & Anders Engbergs orkester

 Lotta & Anders Engbergs orkester was a dansband in Skara, Sweden which was active during the years 1989–1994, with Lotta Engberg as singer.
-She formed the band in 1989 with her former husband Anders Engberg, who already had a band in his own name.
+She formed the band in 1989 with her then husband Anders Engberg, who already had a band in his own name.
 In 1993, the band was awarded a Grammis in 1993 for their album Kärlek gör mig tokig.
 It peaked at #33 at the Swedish album chart.

 Lotta Engberg left the band around New Year 1993–1994, and started her own dansband, Lotta Engbergs orkester, following the couple's divorce.
 The remaining part of the band formed Anders Engbergs.